pkrll/Helium/README.md

 * Create a MySQL database and supply the database constants in the file /library/Config.php with the appropriate values.

 ### Usage
-* Just start creating your controllers (application logic), models (data-access logic) and views and templates (design/design logic) as per the folder structure below.
+* Just start creating your controllers (application logic), models (data-access logic) and views and templates (design) as per the folder structure below.
 ```
 - application/
    - controllers/